curtaturc/AutoSplitTools/Phasmophobia/README.md

 ## Information
 Starts the timer when loading into the game.
 Splits when closing the truck and having completed the tasks required for a valid run.
 Resets the timer when that's not the case.
+Removes loading times.

 ## Instructions
 * open your split file (any category) and right-click "LiveSplit" > "Edit Splits..."